makiisthenes/StockerAnalysis/README.md

 -----
 ### 2) Insider Trading Analysis
-*Only requirement is that you must have Excel installed on your computer for this.*
+*Only requirement is that you must have Excel installed on your computer for this.
+Only works for US Companies*

 *Go to main.py for example code.*
 Get Insider Info on Netflix for the last 2 years.